Pycnodontiformes: Evolution and diversity

 Macromesodon gibbosus (formerly species of Eomesodon), a species of Brembodontidae from the Jurassic Solnhofen Limestone.

 Pycnodontiforms first appeared in the Late Triassic, alongside other successful groups of early neopterygians such as dapediiforms.
+The oldest pycnodont known from articulated skeletons is Valgarzaella antiquissima (lower Norian Dolomie Zonate Formation, Garza Valley, Brescia, northern Italy).
 A contributor for this early radiation of neopterygians was their effectiveness at adapting to different diets.
-Pycnodonts from the Late Triassic Zorzino Limestone in Italy had short and stout jaws with big crushing teeth for eating hard-shelled prey, while other actinopterygians like saurichthyids and birgeriids mainly occupied top predator piscivorous niches.
+Pycnodonts from the Upper Triassic Zorzino Limestone in Italy had short and stout jaws with big crushing teeth for eating hard-shelled prey, while other actinopterygians like saurichthyids and birgeriids mainly occupied top predator piscivorous niches.
 They originated from marine habitats, specializing for manoeuverability in reef environments, but developed a variety of adaptations during the Mesozoic that enable them to pursue new diets and habitats, such as estuaries and freshwaters.
 Only a few species adapted for open waters, like those of the family Gyrodontidae.
 In the Western Tethys, pycnodonts have always had a high species diversity.
 This stable environment, alongside its favorable climate conditions, supported the dispersal patterns within basal pycnodontids.

 They evolved such different jaw structures to avoid potential competition with other groups of durophagous neopterygians, such as the Dapediiformes and the Ginglymodi.
 Furthermore, their improved jaw performance also differentiated the pycnodonts from these neopterygians in that they allowed them to feed on tougher prey, while their increase in size allowed them to prey on larger items or specialise on a few species.
 Their families also differentiated amongst themselves in body and jaw shape, implying that they were more diverse in diet and habitat than previously thought.

 The fossil record of pycnodonts spans 175 million years, from the Triassic to the Eocene, existing longer than non-avian dinosaurs.
 Their early record is incomplete, having only three genera from the Late Triassic, all with complete specimens.
 Whereas from the Early to Mid-Jurassic there are only isolated teeth and jaws, and rarely a few exceptions for better, but still incomplete, fossils.
 By the Late Jurassic Pycnodontiforms became more common in the fossil record, a fact that relates to the presence of Lagerstätten, providing articulated fossils.
 This growth continues and, by the Late Cretaceous, they experience a peak in diversity during the Cenomanian.
 They were severely struck by the K/Pg Extinction and afterwards their diversity shrunk, having never achieved pre-extinction levels of diversity, eventually going extinct by the Late Eocene (Priabonian).